TheOdinProject/curriculum/nodeJS/express/using_postgresql.md

    - Deploy a new db on a hosting service you choose, and obtain its connection information.
    - Create a `messages` table, populate it with data if you wish.
 This should be done via a script.
    - Add the necessary environment variables, create a pool, and implement the required db functions.
+   - While you're at it, add appropriate server-side validation for user input as well.

 </div>